mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 not conform to the expectations of its biological creators.
-Conscious brains combine full sentient thought patterns with high-speed computational and analytical circuitry allowing them to exceed the intellectual capacity of non- augmented biological beings.
+Conscious brains combine full sentient thought patterns with high-speed computational and analytical circuitry allowing them to exceed the intellectual capacity of non-augmented biological beings.

 SIZE LIMITS

 A robot brain fits into a robot chassis of a Size equal to or exceeding its initial Computer/X rating at no Slot cost.
 At each TL after its introduction, a given brain fits